 Do you know what is sexy, though?
 Making money.

 What else?
 Not eating cat food and having to live like a college student when you're elderly.

-This is meant to be a guide for novices and those who have accounts (See how to set up a TradeKing account here) set up but are looking to get better with them.
+This is meant to be a guide for novices or for those who have “retirement accounts” set up but are looking to get better with them.
 I know the terminology of investing is intentionally tricky and scary, but you're tough so don't let it derail you.

 This is your year to start investing, saving for retirement, and GROWING YOUR MONEY.
 Don't forget that.

 So, here goes, the complete beginner's investing guide!

 1) – Get a Ballpark of How Much You'll Need in Retirement